RishabhBajaj25/PACE_3DGS_Alignment/README.md

-# Gaussian Splat Alignment in Visible and X-Ray Space
+# Gaussian Splat Alignment in Visible Space

 This project performs the alignment of two Gaussian splats in either the visible or X-ray domain.
+Current implementation only works with 2 3DGS in visible RGB space.
 The work was conducted while affiliated with the National Institute of Informatics.

 ## Steps